-The accompanying financial statements comprise the employee savings plans of Eli Lilly and Company (the Company) and certain of the Company's U.S. and Puerto Rico affiliates that participate, as of the end of the stated period, in The Lilly Employee Savings Plan Master Trust (the Master Trust).
+The accompanying financial statements comprise the employee savings plans of Eli Lilly and Company (the Company) and certain of the Company's U.S. and Puerto Rico affiliates that participate in The Lilly Employee Savings Plan Master Trust (the Master Trust).